 And I think that Airboy does this surprisingly well.

-But you really feel that the creators here (Chuck Dixon is the writer and Timothy Truman was involved with the updating and drew the first two issues with Tom Yeates and is the editor) are really into this, for some reason or other.
+But you really feel that the creators here (Chuck Dixon is the writer and Timothy Truman was involved with the updating, drew the first two issues with Tom Yeates, and is the editor) are really into this, for some reason or other.
 They’re too young to have grown up with the characters, so it’s not a nostalgic project, I think?

 The first few issues have an essay that explains the long and complicated plot line of the original Airboy comics…